Ensure your Emergency Lights are compliant with AS 2293

 For emergency light testing services and to set up a routine servicing program, contact our licensed electricians at 1300 206 004 or complete our online Electrician Booking Form.

 Need An Electrician?
-Get In Touch!
+Get A Quote!

 Our regular clients know our commitment to being available whenever we’re needed and our reputation for high quality, reliable work.
 See what customers are saying about our Brisbane & Sunshine Coast electrical services and why locals recommend us.